p-goetz/flow-tactics/manuscript/11_core-concepts-of-flow.md

 Kanban deeply integrates Flow principles by explicitly visualizing the movement of tasks through clearly defined stages.
 By presenting tasks visually, Kanban offers transparency and immediate insights into workflow status, bottlenecks, and areas that need attention.
 Kanban teams limit their Work in Progress (WIP), ensuring resources aren't overloaded.
+They use flow metrics to measure the flow of work and optimize their workflow based on these.
 This focus on managing capacity encourages smoother task progression, minimizes context-switching, and facilitates quick identification and resolution of issues that impede progress.
 As a result, teams experience fewer delays, more predictability, and increased throughput—ultimately achieving a smoother, more reliable flow of work.

 ### DevOps

-DevOps embodies Flow by emphasizing rapid, continuous, and automated software delivery pipelines.
+DevOps embodies Flow by taking the whole system of value delivery into account.
-At its core, DevOps removes traditional silos between development and operations, enabling tighter collaboration, better communication, and joint ownership of outcomes.
+At its core, DevOps removes traditional silos between teams and departments, enabling tighter collaboration, better communication, and joint ownership of outcomes.
 DevOps practices such as Continuous Integration (CI), Continuous Delivery (CD), automated testing, and infrastructure-as-code eliminate bottlenecks by speeding up feedback loops, reducing errors, and automating routine tasks.
-With DevOps, changes flow swiftly from development to production, creating rapid feedback loops and a culture of experimentation and learning that enhances both velocity and quality.
+With DevOps, changes flow swiftly from idea to production, creating rapid feedback loops and a culture of experimentation and learning that enhances both velocity and quality.

 ### Team Topologies